artbrock/holochain_docs/App-Development-API.md

 ## Functions you must write that the Nuclei will call

+### `requires`

+This function lets you tell the system about requirements your app needs, currently just a version number of holochain itself, i.e. to prevent an app from running on an older version of the system.
+The return value is an object (JS) or hash (zygo) with a key "version" who's value is the version number desired.

 ### `validate <entry-type> <entry-data> <props>`

 This function will be called when an entry is about to be committed, or when a DHT node is confirming that the entry is valid before publishing it.
 In this function you should add all your application logic about what constitutes valid nodes.
 The `<props>` argument will be an argument with various properties useful for validation: